aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-remote-spreadsheet/_index.md

 **Prerequisites**
 Before calling the API, ensure that you:

-* Have generated a valid OAuth 2.0 access token.
+- Have generated a valid OAuth 2.0 access token.
-* Are using a supported cloud storage provider (AWS S3, Azure Blob, Google Cloud Storage).
+- Are using a supported cloud storage provider (AWS S3, Azure Blob, Google Cloud Storage).
-* Are running at least SDK version **23.12** (or later).
+- Are running at least SDK version **23.12** (or later).
-* Have TLS 1.2 or higher enabled for secure communication.
+- Have TLS 1.2 or higher enabled for secure communication.

-### API Endpoint
+### Web API

 ```http
 PUT https://api.aspose.cloud/v4.0/cells/{name}/merge/spreadsheet